 Believe it or not, I often get questions from the local

 simians regarding the best on-line broker to use.
-The start of the discussion usually goes

-something like, "I'm thinking about
+, "I'm thinking about

 opening an on-line trading account because I want to self-direct my